Isosystolic inequalities on two-dimensional Finsler tori: Asymptotic geometry in the universal cover of a Finsler -torus

+We closely follow here the presentation used in \cite{burago_ivanov}.
+We refer to \cite{Fed74} the reader interested in the various alternative definitions of the stable norm and their equivalence.
+Fix a Finsler metric $F$ on $\T^2$ inducing a $\Z^2$-periodic Finsler metric $\tilde{F}$ on its universal cover $\R^2$, and a point $\tilde{x}_0 \in \R^2$.
+Then for any $z \in \Z^2$ set

-for every $z \in \Z^2$ and any base point $\tilde{x}_0 \in \R^2$.
-By a result by \cite{burago} called the bounded distance theorem, the stable norm of $F$ turns out to be the unique norm on $\R^2$ such that there exists a constant $C$ for which
+It is well known that this limit exists, does not depend on the choice of $\tilde{x}_0$, and that the function $\|\cdot\|_{st}^F$ extends to a norm on $\R^2$ called the {\it stable norm}.
+The bounded distance theorem (see \cite{burago}) states that the stable norm of $F$ turns out to be the unique norm on $\R^2$ such that there exists a constant $C$ for which